The Sleeping Beauty ballet. Music by Tchaikovsky. Libretto by Nacho Duato after Ivan Vsevolozhsky. Choreography and stage direction by Nacho Duato.

 Scenes from the wedding (the Bolshoi Ballet version has an Apotheosis rather than a wedding):

-By now I hope I have proved to you what a beautiful show this is.
-Next I suggest you look at our screenshots of the Bolshoi Ballet Sleeping Beauty.
+By now we have proved to you what a beautiful show this is.
+Next we suggest you look at our screenshots of the Bolshoi Ballet Sleeping Beauty.
 The Bolshoi version runs 138 minutes vs. 120 minutes for the Duato show.
-For opulence, magnificence, thoroughness, attention to historical detail, and an endess display of star-level dancers, the Bolshoi version isn't likely to be challenged for a long time.
+For opulence, magnificence, thoroughness, attention to historical detail, and an endless display of star-level dancers, the Bolshoi version isn't likely to be challenged for a long time.
 Nobody else can afford to even try.
 Also, Vincent Bataillon in Moscow made one of the most impressive dance videos ever with his 80% full-body production and a magisterially slow pace of about 22 seconds for the average video clip.
 So for seasoned ballet lovers who want it all, the Bolshoi battleship is the way to go.

 But for many, maybe most, modern audiences, the Moscow juggernaut may be too much---too heavy, traditional, sweet, and long.
-Modern viewers may prefer something shorter, cleaner, and "smarter" ending in a romantic, dreamy wedding rather than an apotheosis.
-That's why I argue that 60-year-old Duato has managed to be competitive with 90-year-old Grigorovich even if Duato has only 1/3 of the resources as the wizard in Moscow.
-(I'll also mention here that the Berlin Staatsballett has a beautiful and impressive website with a lot of background and educational material for fledging ballet fans to enjoy.)
-I'm going to give Duato an A+.
-Grigorovitch keeps his A+ also as well as his flare designation.
+Modern viewers may prefer something shorter, cleaner, and "smarter" ending in a gorgeous, romantic, dreamy wedding rather than an apotheosis.
+That's why we argue that 60-year-old Duato has managed to be competitive with 90-year-old Grigorovich even if Duato has only 1/3 of the resources as the wizard in Moscow.
+(We'll also mention here that the Berlin Staatsballett has a beautiful and impressive website with a lot of background and educational material for fledgling ballet fans to enjoy.)
+So we give Duato an A+ (even with the weakness in video content discussed above).

 Below are several good clips, each in German and English.
-(There are other clips I avoid as they show Leonid Sarafanov dancing the Prince rather than Marian Walter.)
+(There are other clips we avoid as they show Leonid Sarafanov dancing the Prince rather than Marian Walter.)